When it comes to building an ecommerce website, Ecwid and Shopify are two of the most popular options, but which one is better?

 - 99%+ Uptime

-Now usually, what I would do at this point is take three of each platforms example sites, run them through Pingdoms Speed Test tool (Washington D.C & San Francisco servers) and Google’s Page Speed Insights once a day for three days and then show you the results below.
+Now usually, what I would do at this point is take five of each platforms example sites, run them through Pingdoms Speed Test tool (Washington D.C & San Francisco servers) and Google’s Page Speed Insights once a day for three days and then show you the results below.

 BUT only one of the example sites in Ecwid’s showcase is actually using their website builder, all of the other example sites are with Ecwid integrated with other platforms such as WordPress or Wix.